COMP1000/COMP1000ModuleExamSampleQuestions/09 - CD Basic.md

 `result = 50 - 70 + 90 = 70`

-### Question 1

-Write a loop to calculate the sum of any given one-dimensional array named `arr`.
+## Write a loop to calculate the sum of any given one-dimensional array named `arr`.

 *For example, for the following arr, the sum will be `135`:*